atalantus/Algorithms-and-Data-Structures-Archive/README.md

     - #### [02.03 - Topological Sort (TS)](02%20-%20Graphs/02.03%20-%20Topological%20Sort%20(TS))
         Topological Sort (TS) is the problem of finding a topological order on a directed graph where any predecessor of a node is ordered before any of it's postdecessors.
     - #### [02.04 - Kruskal's Algorithm](02%20-%20Graphs/02.04%20-%20Kruskal's%20Algorithm)
+        Constructs a MST of a connected graph by repeatedly adding the next shortest edge not already contained in the subgraph until we have a MST.
     - #### [02.05 - Prim's Algorithm](02%20-%20Graphs/02.05%20-%20Prim's%20Algorithm)
+        Constructs a MST of a connected graph by repeatedly adding the shortest edge to the subgraph which connects a node already in the subgraph to a node outside of it until we have a MST.
     - #### [02.06 - Dijkstra's Algorithm](02%20-%20Graphs/02.06%20-%20Dijkstra's%20Algorithm)
     - #### [02.07 - Bellman-Ford Algorithm](02%20-%20Graphs/02.07%20-%20Bellman-Ford%20Algorithm)
     - #### [02.08 - Floyd-Warshall Algorithm](02%20-%20Graphs/02.08%20-%20Floyd-Warshall%20Algorithm)